-Our Brands, optically and content-wise, are always a work in process.
-As often as innovation develops, we endeavor to significantly improve them, striving for quality and authenticity over cost.
+Our brands, optically and ingredient-wise, are always a work in process.
+We are continually striving to make all our soft drinks healthier beverages while still maintaining their iconic taste profiles.
+As often as innovation develops, we endeavor to significantly improve our products, always seeking quality and authenticity over cost.